SpectralProject/Quanta/README.md

-# ArcOS
+# Quanta
 An Operating System to be built from the ground up with RISC V hardware.
 Supports riscv and arm with first class riscv support.

 ## Design
 - Silicon Spectrum / Spectro Silicon - Hardware Suite.
 - Neutron - Kernel.
 Neutrons are at the centre of all great atoms.
-- Carbon - The software suite.
+- Carbon Software - The software suite.
 Carbon gives the kernel life.

 ## Style & Layout
 - Submodules for major things